-The local match process applies to all counties having community agencies that appropriate funds to private providers of services to Title IV-E eligible children.
+The local match process applies to all counties having local public agencies that meet the federal requirements pursuant to the Code of Federal Regulations (CFR) section 45 CFR 235.66 - Sources of State Funds provisions, of services to Title IV-E eligible children.
 The local match process enables public agencies to use expended publicly-appropriated, local funds as a match for earning federal funds.

-Department of Children and Families Certification of Local Funds as State Match for Federally Funded Services
+Department of Children and Families Revenue Maximization and Certification of Local Funds as State Match for Federally Funded Services

-Fiscal Year 2016 Annual Report
+Fiscal Year 2018 Annual Report